 Learning Ocean Science through Ocean Exploration is an updated curriculum for teachers of Grades 6-12 that takes lesson plans that were developed for NOAA ocean explorations and the Ocean Explorer website and presents them in a comprehensive scope and sequence through subject area categories that cut across individual expeditions.
 Each lesson focuses on an inquiry-based approach to teaching and learning and is correlated to the National Science Education Standards.

-Between 2001 and 2009, the NOAA Office of Exploration and Research (OER) sponsored 11 expeditions to explore deep-sea organisms and ecosystems in the Gulf of Mexico.
+Between 2001 and 2009, NOAA Exploration sponsored 11 expeditions to explore deep-sea organisms and ecosystems in the Gulf of Mexico.
 Some of these sites are within a few miles of the Deepwater Horizon well.
 Each of these expeditions was documented with an extensive web presence that included lesson plans for educators at grade levels 5 through 12.
-OER’s Gulf of Mexico Deep-Sea Ecosystem Education Materials Collection includes a selection of these lesson plans together with new lessons and additional background information about the Deepwater Horizon blowout event.
+Our Gulf of Mexico Deep-Sea Ecosystem Education Materials Collection includes a selection of these lesson plans together with new lessons and additional background information about the Deepwater Horizon blowout event.